BenCaiello/PalmettoBUG/docs/source/UsingPixelClassifier.rst

 up by the rest of PalmettoBUG for the purposes of region measurements, etc.

-.. |A screenshot of a computer Description automatically generated| image:: media/UsePxClass/UsePx1.png
+.. |image1| image:: media/UsePxClass/UsePx1.png
    :width: 6.5in
    :height: 4.26458in
-.. |image1| image:: media/UsePxClass/UsePx2.png
+.. |image2| image:: media/UsePxClass/UsePx2.png
    :width: 4.35318in
    :height: 4.26342in
-.. |image2| image:: media/UsePxClass/UsePx3.png
+.. |image3| image:: media/UsePxClass/UsePx3.png
    :width: 6.5in
    :height: 4.46944in
-.. |image3| image:: media/UsePxClass/UsePx4.png
+.. |image4| image:: media/UsePxClass/UsePx4.png
    :width: 6.68678in
    :height: 4.41927in
-.. |A screenshot of a computer screen Description automatically generated| image:: media/UsePxClass/UsePx5.png
+.. |image5| image:: media/UsePxClass/UsePx5.png
    :width: 6.59394in
    :height: 4.47275in
-.. |image4| image:: media/UsePxClass/UsePx6.png
+.. |image6| image:: media/UsePxClass/UsePx6.png
    :width: 6.5in
    :height: 3.30069in
-.. |image5| image:: media/UsePxClass/UsePx7.png
+.. |image7| image:: media/UsePxClass/UsePx7.png
    :width: 6.5in
    :height: 4.06087in